 Meaning of Economic Reforms

-Economic Reforms refer to the fundamental changes that were launched in 1991 with the plan of liberalising the economy and to quicken its rate of economic growth.
+Economic Reforms refer to the fundamental changes that were launched in 1991 with the plan of liberalising the economy and for quickening its rate of economic growth.
 The Narasimha Rao Government, in 1991, started the economic reforms in order to rebuild internal and external faith in the Indian economy.

 Quick link: Economic challenges in India